Kaljurand/aceview/README.txt

 ./ch/uzh/ifi/attempto/aceview/util:
 	Some utilities.

 = Other =

+== Version numbers ==

+Before every release,
-Modify these files to update the ACE View version number:
+modify these files to update the ACE View version number:

 * manifest.txt
 * plugin.xml
 * RELEASE_NOTES.html
 * update.properties

+== SVN properties ==

+RELEASE_NOTES.html must be served as text/html by Google.
+To check if it has the right svn property:

+$ svn propget svn:mime-type RELEASE_NOTES.html
+text/html